'Being an Earth Carer' Projects

 And yet the lands of the Indigenous Peoples especially those living and depending upon the forests for their survival, have been exploited by many other sectors of humankind; denying the Indigenous Peoples their rights to their ancestral lands and to a basic humanitarian life.

-This project has begun in Malaysia through the Towards Zero Plastic Bags: The DayAnidhi Earth Model.
+This project has begun in Malaysia through the Towards Zero Plastic Bags: The DayAnidhi Earth Model, since 2007.
 However there is much more to this project...

 4. Dayanidhi earth living project